HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Experimental Analysis

 \subsection{Experimental Results}

 Table~\ref{tab:quan_res} presents the quantitative results obtained from evaluating the methods on sequences from the aforementioned datasets.
-We calculated the average values of each metric across all evaluated frames.
+We calculate the average values of each metric across all evaluated frames.
 The HyperE2VID method achieves state-of-the-art performance in terms of most metrics.
 On the ECD and MVSEC datasets, it outperforms the second-best method, ET-Net, by a large margin.
-On the HQF dataset, it delivers results on par with or slightly better than existing approaches.
-In challenging scenarios involving fast camera motion (FAST) or night driving (NIGHT), it obtains the best BRISQUE scores, surpassing the second-best method, E2VID.
+On the HQF dataset, it delivers results on par with state-of-the-art approaches.
+In challenging scenarios involving fast camera motion (FAST and FPVDR), it obtains the best BRISQUE scores; and in night driving sequences (NIGHT), it obtains the second-best BRISQUE scores after E2VID, surpassing all the other methods.
 These results demonstrate the effectiveness of the proposed HyperE2VID method, which generates perceptually more pleasing and high-fidelity reconstructions.

-We present qualitative results for ECD, MVSEC, and HQF datasets in Fig.~\ref{fig:qual_eval}.
+We present qualitative results for ECD, MVSEC, HQF, and FPVDR datasets in Fig.~\ref{fig:qual_eval}.
 We omit reconstructions of FireNet and SPADE-E2VID due to lower quantitative scores and focus on the performances of E2VID, E2VID+, FireNet+, E2VID+, SSL-E2VID, ET-Net, and HyperE2VID.
-Sample scenes are shown from ECD (rows 1,2), MVSEC (rows 3,4), and HQF (rows 5-7) datasets, as well as fast parts of ECD (FAST, row 8) and night sequences of MVSEC (NIGHT, row 9) datasets.
-Each row show reconstructions of each model (first 6 columns) with the groundtruth frame given in the rightmost column.
+Sample scenes are shown from ECD (rows 1,2), MVSEC (rows 3,4), HQF (rows 5-7), and FPVDR (row 8) datasets, as well as fast parts of ECD (FAST, row 9) and night sequences of MVSEC (NIGHT, row 10) datasets.
+Each row shows reconstructions of each model (first six columns) with the reference frame given in the rightmost column.

 The visual qualities of reconstructions are mostly in line with the quantitative results.
-Among the six methods, FireNet+ and SSL-E2VID tend to have the lowest quality with prominent visual artifacts and overly dark regions.
-Reconstructions of E2VID+ have lesser artifacts, especially at scenes from the HQF dataset.
+Among the six methods, FireNet+ and SSL-E2VID tend to have the lowest quality, with prominent visual artifacts and blurry regions.
+Reconstructions of E2VID+ have fewer artifacts, especially at scenes from the HQF dataset.
 E2VID+ also produces nice-looking images for the outdoor scenes of the MVSEC dataset.
 However, its reconstructions are generally of low contrast and blurry around the edges.
 ET-Net has better contrast but has more artifacts at textureless regions and around the edges of objects.
 The reconstructions of HyperE2VID are of high contrast and sharp around the edges.
-Moreover, the textureless regions are mostly reconstructed with lesser artifacts.
+Moreover, the textureless regions are mostly reconstructed with fewer artifacts.